carlosfab/machine_learning_Coursera/README.md

 ---

-:snake: **This repository contains *Python* implementations of the programming assignments for the [Machine Learning course](https://www.coursera.org/learn/machine-learning) taught by (Stanford/Coursera).** :snake:
+:snake: **This repository contains *Python* implementations of the programming assignments for the [Machine Learning course](https://www.coursera.org/learn/machine-learning) taught by Andrew Ng (Stanford/Coursera).** :snake:

 ---